WillGeis/minecraftServerPublicFiles/README.md

 ![image](https://github.com/user-attachments/assets/ace26fa9-7eba-4f00-8003-8720e3cc8ba6)

+**NOTE:** if you do not want to individually download all the files from this repository by hand, you can proceed to step 5 and learn how to clone this repository

 Copy and paste all mods from the "MODS" folder [click here](https://github.com/WillGeis/minecraftServerPublicFiles/tree/main/MODS) within the repository into the .minecraft/mods (~\.minecraft\mods) folder:

 ![image](https://github.com/user-attachments/assets/8b2350a7-89d2-4722-8c1a-fb4385977fcd)